Dangerous dogs ::

 Legislating dangerous dogs

 Over 900 U.S. cities, all three major military divisions and many housing authorities have adopted policies that target pit bulls and other dangerous dog breeds due to the unreasonable risk they pose.
-Such policies are designed to prevent an attack before it occurs and recognize the cost and severity of victims' injuries and the difficulties of receiving compensation after a serious attack.
+Such policies are designed to prevent an attack before it occurs and recognize the cost and severity of victims' injuries and the difficulties of receiving compensation after a damaging dog attack.
 Many owners of dangerous breeds do not have sufficient insurance policies or any coverage at all.

 DogsBite.org is a large resource